-1. Choose your destination
+- Choose your destination

-2. Work out costings
+- Work out costings

-3. Analyse your incomings/outgoings
+- Analyse your incomings/outgoings

-4. Find extra sources of income
+- Find extra sources of income

-5. Credit and debit cards
+- Credit and debit cards

-6. Pack up and go!
+- Pack up and go!

-Granted, it took dedication, it took willpower and it took determination.
+Granted, it took dedication.
+It took willpower, and it took determination.
 But how easy is it really to save for such a big trip?

 1. First thing’s first – choose your destination

 Europe.
-We’ll travel around Eastern Europe and then make our way slowly back through Italy, Spain and France towards the UK.
+I’ll travel around Eastern Europe and then make my way slowly back through Italy, Spain and France towards the UK.
 Great idea.
 But, wait.
-We live so close.
-Should we not go somewhere further afield while we’re still young and we can?
+I live so close.
+Should I not go somewhere further afield whilst I’m still young and can?
 Ok.
 Southeast Asia.
 It’s a well trodden route, it’ll be safe.
 Do we want to do safe and well trodden?
 How about South America?

-2. Costing your destination
+2. Costing up your destination

 Once your destination is set, you can work out costs.
 Getting an approximation of costs by checking out Lonely Planet guides and Hostelworld/booking.com is your starting point.
 It’s best to get an idea of the following:

-• Dorm bed price per night
+- Dorm bed price per night

-• Private room price per night (you’ll need a couple of these a month to recharge, in my opinion)
+- Private room price per night (you’ll need a couple of these a month to recharge, in my opinion)

-• Average price for street food
+- Average price for street food

-• Price of a three course meal
+- Price of a three course meal

-• Activity prices for hikes/day trips etc.
+- Activity prices for hikes/day trips etc.

-• Transportation costs
+- Transportation costs

-• Price for a beer
+- Price for a beer

-• Price for water
+- Price for water

 3. Analyse your current incomings and outgoings